MaskSearch: Querying Image Masks at Scale: Queries over Masks

+\textbf{Basic Queries.} \system is designed to support queries that specify: (1) regions of interest within images (e.g., where the user expects the lungs to be located), (2) filter predicates over the pixel values in a mask (e.g., all pixel values above a threshold, indicating importance), and aggregates over those pixels that satisfy the predicates (i.e., count of pixels).
+A query over a mask can be expressed with the following SQL query, where \texttt{opt.} indicates that a clause is optional and concepts like \texttt{roi} will be explained in detail below,

 \textbf{Region of interest (ROI).} The ROI, \texttt{roi}, is a bounding box represented by pairs of coordinates that are the upper left and lower right corners of the box.
-It can be constant for all masks or different for each mask (mask-dependent ROIs), e.g., the bounding box of the foreground object in each image.
-In practice, ROI is specified by the user at query time or obtained from another table joined with \texttt{MasksDatabaseView}.
-Moreover, the user can specify an arbitrary number of ROIs in a query.
+It can be constant for all masks or different for each mask, e.g., the bounding box of the foreground object in each image.
+The ROI is specified by the user at query time or obtained from another table joined with \texttt{MasksDatabaseView}.

 \textbf{\texttt{CP} function.} At the core of the query is the \texttt{CP} function.
 It takes in a mask, an ROI, a lower bound (\texttt{lv}), and an upper bound (\texttt{uv}) as input, and returns the number of pixels in the ROI of the mask with values in the range of $[\texttt{lv}, \texttt{uv})$. \texttt{CP} is formally defined as follows,